zC4sTr0/desafio-qrcapital/README.md

-**I have already done other servers** for games in my many years of experience in full-stack development using many frameworks in my company (Gunbound GITZ) and this challenge allowed me to show a good understanding about how software works.
+**I have already done other servers** for games in my years of experience in full-stack development using many frameworks in my company (Gunbound GITZ) and this challenge allowed me to show a good understanding about how software works.